yalicee/march-23-be-pg-theme-parks/README.md

 In order to insert the rides to our database we have a couple of problems;
 The rides data has keys of `park_name` but the columns in our table need to have `park_id` inserted into them.

 In order to be able to insert the rides data we will need to be able to work out which `park_id` goes with which `park_name`, in order to do this we will have to make some changes to the way we have implemented inserting the data in the seed file.
-We will need access to both the rows that have been inserted to the `parks` table.
+We will need access to the rows that have been inserted to the `parks` table.

 In order to access all of this data you will need to make sure the `insert` function is `returning` the data from the rows.